abhixshek/knowledge-base/git.md

 `$git clone <url> <your_choice_dir_name>`
 ex:
-`$git clone https://github.com/libgit2/libgit2 mylibgit` That command does the same thing as the previous one, but the target directory is called `mylibgit`
+`$git clone https://github.com/libgit2/libgit2 mylibgit` That command does the same thing as the previous one, but the target directory is now called `mylibgit`

 ---
 **Tracked files** are files that were in the last snapshot, as well as any newly staged files; they can be unmodified, modified, or staged.
 In short, tracked files are files that Git knows about.